Loading…

 // Inside AustraliaMetrics

-AustraliaMetrics pulls from authoritative government and international sources, scores metrics across key national categories, tracks every state and territory and serves it all through a free, non-partisan dashboard that a minister, a journalist, a CEO or a year-12 student can actually use.
-No accounts, no tracking cookies, no advertising.
-Just data.
+AustraliaMetrics pulls from authoritative government and international sources, scores metrics across key national categories, tracks every state and territory and serves it all through a free, non-partisan dashboard that a minister or a year-12 student can read without training.
+It runs without accounts, tracking cookies or advertising.

 Economy, housing, health, society, government finances, business, demographics and innovation.
 Each with scored metrics, sparklines and full time-series charted back to 2000.
 A “Getting Better” and “Getting Worse” homepage that surfaces what is improving and what is deteriorating across the whole country.
 Historical charts overlaid with political context: Labor and Coalition terms shown for reference, not blame.